WPTA

 WPTA (channel 21) is a television station in Fort Wayne, Indiana, United States, affiliated with ABC, NBC, and MyNetworkTV.
-It is owned by Gray Media alongside CW+ affiliate WISE-TV (channel 33).
-The two stations share studios on Butler Road in Northwest Fort Wayne, where WPTA's transmitter is also located.
+It is owned by Gray Media alongside CW+ affiliate WISE-TV (channel 33) and Fox affiliate WFFT-TV (channel 55).
+WPTA and WISE-TV share studios and transmitter facilities on Butler Road in Northwest Fort Wayne.

 WPTA is popularly known within the Fort Wayne metropolitan area by its longtime on-air brand, 21 Alive, which the station has used from 1978 to 2016 and since 2022.